biopython/biopython/DEPRECATED.rst

 The ``__format__`` method of the Array class in Bio.Align.substitution_matrices was deprecated in Release 1.79.

-The PairwiseAlignment class was deprecated in Release 1.80; please use the new Alignment class instead.
+The PairwiseAlignment class was deprecated in Release 1.80, and removed in Release 1.82.
+Please use the new Alignment class instead.

 Bio.Align.Generic
 -----------------